genner-lab/meta-fish-pipe/README.md

 - The '-l' flag is the name of your library.

+- The '-t' flag is the number of dada2 processing threads.

+- The '-e' flag is the maximum expected error value (maxEE).

 ```
 # denoise with dada2
 scripts/dada2.R -p tele02 -l lib1